COSSAS/bigphish/README.md

 | `MONITOR_COUNTRY_FILTER`  	| two-character ISO country code to specify notification for a certain country 	|   	|

 ## Configuration
-BigPhish is a signature-based tool that requires some finetuning before it's operational.
+BigPhish is a signature-based tool that requires some fine tuning before it's operational.
 Fortunately, all configuration can be done by modifying simple JSON files in the `config` folder.

 ### `api_tokens.json`